 2. In the middle and late stage of liver cirrhosis, patients will develop various complications.
 For liver cirrhosis patients with electrolyte disturbance not caused by uretic but Serum sodium (<120mmol/L), the prognosis condition is very serious.

 3. The most important factor deciding the prognosis effect is liver failure degree.
 Ascites is the combined action of liver failure and portal hypertension.
 If patients have resistance to uretic, the prognosis is dangerous.
 Besides, when liver cirrhosis patients contain less than 25g/l protein, the prognosis is not good; when the content is less than 20g/l, the prognosis is bad.
-If patients have symptoms of jaundice and have no respond to the liver protection treatment, the condition is serious.
+If patients have symptoms of jaundice and high levels of bilirubinand, the prognosis is serious.

 If alcoholic liver cirrhosis, biliary liver cirrhosis and liver cirrhosis caused by hepatic congestion can be eliminated causes before it develops to the decompensated stage, the conditions will be effectively controlled well and the prognosis are better than that of viral liver cirrhosis.
 The most common causes of liver cirrhosis patients’ death are hepatic encephalopathy, hepatorenal syndrome, esophagogastric variceal bleeding and other complications.
 But the liver transplantation has greatly improved the prognosis of liver cirrhosis.